nichecode/nichecode.github.io/content/posts/architecting-for-testability-in-go/part-2/index.md

 This ensures that test-only code doesn't bloat your production binary.

+{{< alert >}}
+**Testing Philosophy**: When using fakes, our tests verify state and behavior outcomes rather than implementation details.
+This is fundamentally different from mock-based testing, which often focuses on verifying specific method calls were made in a specific order.
+{{< /alert >}}

 ### 5. Writing Tests with Fakes

 Now that we have our fakes, let's see how to write tests with them: